mpv-player/mpv/DOCS/interface-changes.rst

  --- mpv 0.29.0 ---
     - drop deprecated --videotoolbox-format, --ff-aid, --ff-vid, --ff-sid, --ad-spdif-dtshd, --softvol options
+    - fix --external-files: strictly never select any tracks from them, unless explicitly selected (this may or may not be expected)
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs